theNewbieClub-MAL/cardArchive/README.md

    2112B-utaite
    ```

+   * Format edition title using camelCase model, and exclude any symbols.

+     Sample:
+     * kimetsuNoYaiba
+     * valentines
+     * 10kMembersMilestone
+     * haikyuu

 5. Add files to staging, note that this might take a time to load.
 6. Commit your artworks with this name format: